 Mantra number 1: this is not a Spring Clean.
-Yes, there’ll be some cleaning involved, but the main purpose of Operation Declutter is to cleanse and purge your home of the stuff.
+Yes, there’ll be some cleaning involved, but the main purpose of decluttering is to actually purge your home of the stuff.
 Lots of it.
-What you’ll find if you approach this task with the idea of it being a spring clean, is that you’ll have a nice smelling, tidy-ish looking home…that’s still cluttered to bits.
+What you’ll find if you approach this task with the idea of it being a spring clean, is that you’ll have a nice smelling, tidy-ish-looking home…that’s still cluttered to bits.

 Spring cleaning is one thing, decluttering is quite another.
 For many of us, this will be hard work physically and emotionally.
 Decluttering means letting go of things you may have grown attached to, or that hold sentimental value.
-I can tell you from experience that this has been the hardest part of operation declutter so far.
+I can tell you from experience that this has been the hardest part of the task so far.

 It’s still worth doing though, because there really is a lot of truth in the ‘tidy home, tidy mind’ idea.
-I’m feeling a lot more relaxed and comfortable in my house than I have in the last few years.
-I really do think this is down to the freeing feeling of finally being rid of ‘the stuff’.
+I already feel a lot more relaxed and comfortable in my house than I have in the last few years.
+I think this is down to the freeing feeling of finally being rid of ‘the stuff’.
 Anyway, let’s get started.

 The starting point

-The first day, you’ll want to blast through everything with your binbags and your charity bags.
+On the first day, you’ll want to blast through everything with your bin bags and your charity bags.
 Resist this urge until you’ve got a friend with you to make a start.
 Otherwise, you’ll go in, get distracted within minutes and not actually get rid of anything.